 Assistant Professor, History

-Hong specializes in 20th-century US immigration and engagement with the world, comparative civil rights movements, and Asian American history
+Hong specializes in 20th-century U.S. immigration and engagement with the world, with a focus on Asia.

 Education: B.A.
 Yale University; A.M., Brown University; A.M., Ph.D., Harvard University

-Hong teaches courses in twentieth-century US history, immigration, US in the World, and Asian American history.
+Hong teaches courses in post-1865 U.S. history, immigration, the United States in the World, racial violence, and comparative civil rights movements.

-Her book manuscript in progress situates the trans-Pacific movement to repeal US Asian exclusion laws in the context of black civil rights struggles at home and American military intervention in a decolonizing Asia.
-A multi-archival study, the project draws upon research conducted in the United States, India, and South Korea.
+Her first book situates the transpacific movement to repeal America's Asian exclusion laws in the context of black civil rights struggles at home and U.S. military intervention in a decolonizing Asia.
+A multi-archival study, the project draws upon research conducted in four countries: the United States, India, Philippines, and South Korea.